w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 baggage: serverNode=DF:28
 ```

-For example, if you need to log the original user ID when making transactions arbitrarily deep into a trace.
+For example, if you need to log the original user ID when making transactions arbitrarily deep into a distributed request.

 ```
 baggage: userId=alice